rohanpanda001/tic-tac-toe/README.md

 Enter values in the form of matrix.

-To enter in the first row first column, enter 0 0
+For example, to enter in the first row first column, enter 0 0, to enter in the third row third column, enter 2 2.